stuebersystems/hugo-theme-berlin/README.md

 4. Voilà!

-You can now study the example:
+You can now study this example:

 1. Sample configuration is inside `c:\myblog\config.tom`.